joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/23/world/middleeast/red-sea-strikes-oil-houthis.html

 **Border Crossings Targeted in Latest U.S.-Iran Exchanges**\
-`Witness footage verified by The New York Times shows the aftermath of the latest attacks on border crossings in the the Middle East as the U.S. and Iran exchanged strikes on Thursday.`\
+`Witness footage verified by The New York Times shows the aftermath of the latest attacks on border crossings in the Middle East as the U.S. and Iran exchanged strikes on Thursday.`\
 https://www.nytimes.com/video/world/middleeast/100000011048583/border-crossings-us-iran-strikes.html

 **Clint Reilly, Political Consultant Known for Feuding, Dies at 79**\